-10.6.11.210.6.5.2 Award Only to a Responsible Bidder or Offeror.
+10.6.5.2 Award Only to a Responsible Bidder or Offeror

 The Contracting Officer will only award a contract to a "responsible" contractor possessing the ability, willingness, and integrity to perform successfully under the terms and conditions of the contract.
 Responsibility is a procurement issue that is determined by the Contracting Officer after receiving bids or proposals and before making the contract award.
+A written determination of responsibility shall be completed, using the form found in Appendix E, and shall be placed in the procurement file.
 To designate a prospective contractor "responsible," the Contracting Officer, at a minimum, will determine that the contractor, in addition to being otherwise qualified and eligible to receive the contract award under applicable laws and regulations, satisfies the following:

 - (1) Integrity and Ethics.
 Has a satisfactory record of integrity and business ethics; - (2) Debarment and Suspension.
 Is neither debarred nor suspended from Federal programs; - (3) Affirmative Action and DBE.
 Is in compliance with the Airports Authority's and the FTA's affirmative action and Disadvantaged Business Enterprise requirements; - (4) Public Policy.
 Is in compliance with the public policies of the Federal Government; - (5) Administrative and Technical Capacity.
-Has the necessary organization, experience, accounting, and operational controls, and technical skills, or the ability to obtain them;

-- (6) Licensing and Taxes.
+Has the necessary organization, experience, accounting, and operational controls, and technical skills, or the ability to obtain them; - (6) Licensing and Taxes.
 Is in compliance with applicable licensing and tax laws and regulations; - (7) Financial Resources.
-Has, or can obtain, sufficient financial resources to perform the contract; - (8) Production Capability.
+Has, or can obtain, sufficient financial resources to perform the contract;

+- (8) Production Capability.
 Has, or can obtain, the necessary production, construction, and technical equipment and facilities; - (9) Timeliness.
 Is able to comply with the required delivery or performance schedule, taking into consideration all existing commercial and governmental business commitments; and - (10) Performance Record.
 Is able to provide a: - (a) Current Performance.
 Satisfactory current performance record; and - (b) Past Performance.
-Satisfactory past performance record in view of its record of longtime performance or the record of performance of a predecessor entity, including:

-Sufficient Resources.
-Key personnel with adequate experience, a parent firm with adequate resources and experience, and key subcontractors with adequate experience and past performance;

-Adequate Past Experience.
-Past experience in carrying out similar work with particular attention to management approach, staffing, timeliness, technical success, budgetary controls, and other specialized considerations as described in the solicitation document; and that the contractor has taken appropriate corrective action.
-Past failure to apply sufficient tenacity, perseverance, and effort to perform acceptably is strong evidence of non-responsibility.
+Satisfactory past performance record in view of its record of long-time performance or the record of performance of a predecessor entity, including: - Sufficient Resources.
+Key personnel with - adequate experience, a parent firm with adequate resources and experience, and key subcontractors with adequate experience and past performance; - Adequate Past Experience.
+Past experience in carrying out similar work with particular attention to management approach, staffing, timeliness, technical success, budgetary controls, and other specialized considerations as described in the solicitation document; and - Any Past Deficiencies as Basis for Non-Responsible Determination.
+A prospective contractor that is or recently has been seriously deficient in past contract performance will be presumed to be nonresponsible, unless the Contracting Officer determines that the circumstances causing the deficiency were properly beyond the contractor's control, or that the contractor has taken appropriate corrective action.
+Past failure to apply sufficient tenacity, perseverance, and effort to perform acceptably is strong evidence of nonresponsibility.
 Also, failure to meet the quality requirements of a contract is a significant factor to be considered in determining past performance.
 When determining whether a prospective contractor is non-responsible based on deficient past contract performance, the Contracting Officer will consider the number of the contractor's contracts involved and the extent of the deficient performance in each contract.